uneeb125/obsidian-notes/5th Semester/Notes/POM/Incomplete CH3 Managing in a Global Environment.md

 ## Mercosur (Southern Common Market)
 - Likely to take new importance due to the delay in U.S-CAFTA & FTAA
 ## ASEAN
+- 10 Countries
 - A trading alliance of ten Southeast Asian nations
 ## African Union and SAARC
 - Relatively new
 - Will continue to see benefits of the alliance
 ## WTO
+- 153 countries
 - Monitors and promotes trad relations worldwide.
-- 153 countries
 ## IMF & World Bank Group
 - 185 countries.
 - Provide monetary support and advice.